The Large and Likely Inefficiency of Stable Matching Mechanisms

-\paragraph{Random matching markets.} Our analysis of the proportion of unimprovable students builds on a rich literature on random matching markets at the intersection of economics and computer science \citep{wilson1972, knuth1976, pittel1989, pittel1992likely, immorlica2005, kojima2009, che2010asymptotic, lee2016incentive, liu2016, ashlagi2017, che2018payoff, che2019efficiency, pycia2019evaluating, ashlagi2020tiered, ashlagi2023welfare, nikzad2022rank, ortega2023cost, ronen2025stable}.
-Our paper advances this literature by providing a characterization and quantification of unimprovable students.
-Finally, our Theorem \ref{thm:cyclepacking}, establishing the equivalence of all efficient mechanisms that Pareto dominate DA with regard to the number of students improved, has some resemblance to a number of equivalence theorems for large matching markets by \cite{che2010asymptotic, liu2016, pycia2019evaluating} and \cite{che2018payoff}.
-Among these, \cite{pycia2019evaluating}'s result bears the closest resemblance to our finding.
-However, since we do not focus on strategy-proof mechanisms, his result does not subsume our Theorem \ref{thm:cyclepacking}.
+\paragraph{Random matching markets.} Our analysis of the proportion of unimprovable students builds on a rich literature on random matching markets at the intersection of economics and computer science \citep{wilson1972, knuth1976, pittel1989, pittel1992likely, immorlica2005, kojima2009, che2010asymptotic, lee2014efficiency, lee2016incentive, liu2016, ashlagi2017, che2018payoff, che2019efficiency, pycia2019evaluating, ashlagi2020tiered, ashlagi2023welfare, nikzad2022rank, ortega2023cost, ronen2025stable}.
+Our paper advances this literature by providing a characterization and quantification of unimprovable students, introducing new analytical tools that connect matching theory to random graph theory.
+The emergence of giant strongly connected components in random digraphs is a well-studied phenomenon in graph theory, but its application to understanding efficiency in matching markets represents a novel theoretical contribution.

+Finally, our Theorem \ref{thm:cyclepacking} is related to a number of asymptotic results in matching markets.
+While previous equivalence theorems focus on anonymous statistics such as normalized rank distributions or average utilitarian efficiency \citep{che2010asymptotic, liu2016, pycia2019evaluating, che2018payoff}, we prove equivalence in terms of the number of students who improve over DA.
+Since this statistic is non-anonymous and mechanisms that Pareto dominate DA are not strategy-proof, existing equivalence results---in particular Pycia's comprehensive framework---do not apply to our setting, making Theorem \ref{thm:cyclepacking} a distinct theoretical contribution.